 Downloading Backup Data

 Selecting the Restore button opens a modal popup where you can choose which files to restore.
 Using these options you can restore just your images or plugins without making changes to your database.
-The options and files work the same regardless of whether they are stored on your server or an offline service.
+The options and files work the same regardless of whether they are stored on your server or an external service.

 It’s important to wait for the restore to complete before closing your browser.